Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Numbers of new physics events in the generic scenarios

-$(i)$ for $c \tau^0 < D^{i}$ m both decay probabilities (for MiniBooNE and $i$) are close to 1, so that $r_{dec} \approx 1$.
-Consequently, the ratio of number of events does not depend on $c\tau^0$.
-It also does not depend on $m_N$.
-The dependence on $m_N$ follows from fluxes and cross-sections.
+$(i)$ for $c \tau^0 < D^{i}$ m both decay probabilities (for MiniBooNE and $i$ detector) are close to 1, so that $r_{dec} \approx 1$.
+Consequently, the ratio of number of events does not depend on $c\tau^0$ as well as on $m_N$.
+The dependence of expected number of events on $m_N$ follows from fluxes and cross sections.

-$(ii)$ In the interval $D^i < c\tau^0 < D^{MB}$, $N$ still has space to decay in MiniBooNE and $P^{MB}_{dec} \sim 1$, while the $N$ decay length becomes larger than $i$ detector length and therefore $P^{i}$ decreases.
+$(ii)$ In the interval $D^i < c\tau^0 < D^{MB}$, $N$ still has space to decay in MiniBooNE and $P^{MB}_{dec} \sim 1$, while the $N-$decay length becomes larger than $i$ detector length and therefore $P^{i}$ decreases.
 As a result, the number of $i$ detector events should decrease.